Ko makes steady start to final major of year

 The Kiwi sits six shots back from leader Hinako Shibuno of Japan who started who tournament with a blistering six-under 65.
 The 2019 Women's Open Championship winner has a one-shot lead over Jessica Korda who has yet to win a major in 58 attempts.
 Her best finish was a second placing at the Chevron Championship earlier this year.

-As it stands 47 of the 144 player field are even or better on the course that until 2017 didn't allow female members.
+As it stands 42 of the 144 player field are even par or better on the course that until 2017 didn't allow female members.
 There are currently players still out on the course.

 Ko has one top 10 finish at the Open Championship, tied for third in 2015 since her first appearance as an amateur in 2012.
 Playing with Ireland's Leona Maguire and Nasa Hataoka of Japan, all three shot even par round as Ko book-ended her round with bogeys at the first and 18th holes.